 Test Items Pilot Tested

 All newly developed, committee-approved items are pilot tested before they are used on a test form.
 Items are pilot tested in order to gather information about their quality and technical characteristics.
-Acceptable item statistics based on pilot testing serve as another source of evidence regarding the importance and relevance of the test content for teacher candidates.
+Acceptable item statistics based on pilot testing serve as another source of evidence regarding the importance and relevance of the test content for educator candidates.

-Candidates for teacher licensure and other eligible students participate in pilot tests, either at preparation institutions or operational administrations of the MTEL.
-The pilot tests provide teacher candidates with the opportunity to respond to test items that may be included on future test forms and to get a sense of how they might perform on the test in the future.
+Candidates for educator licensure and other eligible students participate in pilot tests, either at preparation institutions or operational administrations of the MTEL.
+The pilot tests provide educator candidates with the opportunity to respond to test items that may be included on future test forms and to get a sense of how they might perform on the test in the future.
 Candidate responses to pilot test items contribute to the test development process; the responses can be analyzed and the technical quality of the items reviewed.
 In addition, candidates provide their comments about individual test items.

 Committee Members Establish Marker Responses